Learn from experience

 We'll be hooking into a community-wide bus service through the Polk Transit Authority - Citrus Connection, in addition to offering a private shuttle service between Florida Poly and University-sponsored "off campus" housing sites.

 Yes, we have a freshman residency requirement.
 Freshmen who live beyond a 30-mile radius of campus are required to live in the Residence Hall.
-Housing costs range from $3,715 to $4,050 per fall or spring semester, depending on the options of your suite (e.g., shared or private room, shared or private bath).
+Housing costs range from $2,995 to $4,050 per fall or spring semester and between $1,995 to $2,345 per summer semester, depending on the options of your suite (e.g., shared or private room, shared or private bath).
+Discounts exist if a student opts for a one year lease.

 If you're ready to Be first.
 Be connected.